Holme Fen is a rare and isolated remnant of fen habitat lying at the lowest most westerly point of the East Anglian fen basin.

 We have many tasks that we simply could not achieve without the help of our brilliant volunteers who give us their time and expertise to achieve the management tasks necessary for the maintenance of the NNRs and the wider Great Fen Project area.

-There are opportunities to volunteer on practical tasks which are normally outdoors focussing on habitat management or infrastructure maintenance.
+There are opportunities to volunteer on practical tasks which are normally outdoors focusing on habitat management or infrastructure maintenance.
 There are also opportunities to volunteer for wildlife monitoring projects, not just for the field work but also for collating data etc.

 If you are interested in becoming a volunteer please contact the Reserve Manager - Alan Bowley on 01487 812363 or email Alan.Bowley@naturalengland.org.uk